Ashymad/mikuli.cz/content/1-home/page.md

 just as wide as it should be.
 Perfectly.

-Checkout what I do except typesetting: [design](design), [program](program), [listen](listen).
+Checkout what I do except typesetting: [design](design), [program](program), [listen](listen), [write](write).
 I also play music, bake bread and read, these may or may not appear here someday.
 Hope you like what you see.

 Want to contact me?
-Direct your mail to szymon.mikulicz at posteo.net
+Direct your mail to szymon at mikuli.cz